-- The student should attempt to resolve the grievance at the staff or faculty level nearest the source or cause of the concern; most concerns can be resolved there. - If the issue cannot be resolved at the source, the student is encouraged to present the concern to the Department/Supervisor. - If the concern is not resolved at the Department/ Supervisor level the student may contact the Director of Education/Associate Director of Education. - If, after a timely review with the above management staff, (which may include a report to the student of the findings and decision) the student remains dissatisfied with the decision, the student may submit a written grievance to be considered by the Campus Director.
+- The student should attempt to resolve the grievance at the staff or faculty level nearest the source or cause of the concern; most concerns can be resolved there.
+However, if there is a perceived conflict or it is not resolved satisfactorily, the student should escalate the issue to secure the involvement of a person who will serve as an impartial representative of the college and who is not directly involved in the area of complaint. - If the issue cannot be resolved at the source, the student is encouraged to present the concern to the Department/Supervisor. - If the concern is not resolved at the Department/ Supervisor level the student may contact the Director of Education/Associate Director of Education. - If, after a timely review with the above management staff, (which may include a report to the student of the findings and decision) the student remains dissatisfied with the decision, the student may submit a written grievance to be considered by the Campus Director. - The written document must include a clear statement of the grievance, complaint or concern, and request a specific remedy, corrective action, or suggest a resolution for the Campus Director's consideration. - o The Campus Director will be allowed five working days in which to discuss the matters with all interested parties and provide the student a written determination stating the reasons for the decision.

-- The written document must include a clear statement of the grievance, complaint or concern, and request a specific remedy, corrective action, or suggest a resolution for the Campus Director's consideration. - The Campus Director will be allowed five working days in which to discuss the matters with all interested parties and provide the student a written determination stating the reasons for the decision. - When further appeal is desired the student may pursue the matter by contacting:
+When further appeal is desired the student may pursue the matter by contacting: